Jean Painlevé jewellery : of seahorses and cinema

 Riding the wave of success, in 1936, Painlevé and his wife, Ginette commissioned a range of seahorse accessories under the label JHP (H as in Hippocampe).
 One thing led to another; a boutique in Paris’s rue de Braque, another near the place de l’Opera.

 As time went on, the Painlevés added new motifs, such as the salamander (lizard) and a mythical creature, the griffin.
-But it was always the seahorse – Painlevé’s “living aquatic sculpture” – that captured the imagination.
+But it was the seahorse – Painlevé’s “living aquatic sculpture” – that most captured popular imagination.

 Naturally, the story of this brilliant and likeable man doesn’t end there.
 During the war, he took part in the French Resistance and was a marked man.
 He escaped to safety in Spain, where he continued to film and dive, using scuba kit he’d developed himself.